 Yes, but fibroids most commonly occur in women 30 to 50 years of age.
 They are more prevalent in African American women, but any woman can get them.
 While cause is unclear, research suggests fibroids develop from misplaced cells present in the body before birth.
 Hormonal drugs like birth control pills may contribute to fibroid growth, and fibroids can grow to massive size.

 Fibroids often cause no symptoms.
 Other women suffer severe symptoms that significantly impact their quality of life.
 In women who experience symptoms, the most common include prolonged periods, heavy menstrual bleeding, pelvic pressure or pain, frequent urination, difficulty emptying the bladder, constipation, backaches, leg pain and infertility.
 In rare cases, fibroids may cause acute pain, nausea, fever and swelling of the abdomen.

-You should see Dr. Rosenfield if you experience pelvic pain that doesn’t go away, spotting or bleeding between periods, excessively heavy or painful periods, pain with intercourse, difficulty emptying your bladder or moving your bowels.
+You should see one of our expert gynecologic surgeons if you experience pelvic pain that doesn’t go away, spotting or bleeding between periods, excessively heavy or painful periods, pain with intercourse, difficulty emptying your bladder or moving your bowels.
 Seek immediate care if you have the sudden onset of sharp pelvic pain or severe vaginal bleeding – saturating a “super” pad or tampon in less than one hour.